tomcodes/cirklon-tldr/README.md

 ## Naming things

-> TIP: * When naming a pattern, press solo/skip key to generate a name/string
+> TIP: * When naming a pattern, press solo/skip key to generate a random name/string

 * Move around with VALUE encoder
 * DELETE to delete char before cursor